Cobweb model: The model

 In either of the first two scenarios, the combination of the spiral and the supply and demand curves often looks like a cobweb, hence the name of the theory.

 The Gori et al. group finds that cobwebs experience Hopf bifurcations, in Gori et al. 2014, Gori et al. 2015a, and Gori et al. 2015b.

+In their article, Coase and Fowler (1935) provided a rebuttal of Kaldor's cobweb cycle theorem.
+Crucial to the cobweb theorem is the assumption that production is the function of last period price.
+Hence, a high price leads to a big increase in production and an oversupply that then drastically lowers price.
+In the case of hogs, the production lag is based on the gestation period of female hogs.
+However, Coase and Fowler argue that farmers do not mechanically base this supply decision up on last periods price, but take into account prices of several years, thus, smoothing out the price upon which the supply decision is based.
+This will reduce the output volatility.
+Hence the cobweb cycle implied by Kaldor’s model does not apply in practice.

 Elasticities versus slopes

 When supply and demand are linear functions the outcomes of the cobweb model are stated above in terms of slopes, but they are more commonly described in terms of elasticities.
 The convergent case requires that the slope of the (inverse) supply curve be greater than the absolute value of the slope of the (inverse) demand curve: